 The Company has had a tax audit for the years 1996 to 1998.
 In March 2001, the tax audit report was delivered to the Company and an additional tax liability of EUR 2 771 thousand was raised, partially in relation to related party transactions.
 In respect of the additional tax liability, the Tax Authority also charged penalty that amounts to 100% of the additional tax liability.
 The amount of the additional tax liability and tax penalty was recorded in the Company's financial statements as of 31 December 2001 and paid subsequently.
 The Company has filed a claim, the result of which has been that the Supreme Court has cancelled the decision of the Tax Directorate of the Slovak Republic.
 The Tax Directorate has confirmed its initial decision.
 NAFTA has filed a claim to review the decision.
 The Regional Court dismissed the claim.
 The Company appealed against this judgement to the Supreme Court of the Slovak Republic.
 The Supreme Court dismissed the petition.
 The Company has filed a constitutional complaint against the resolution to the Constitutional Court, which accommodated the complaint and rescinded the judgement of the Supreme Court of the Slovak Republic, and remanded the matter for further procedures, in which the Supreme Court rescinded the Tax Authority's decisions and remanded the matter for further proceedings.
 The Tax Directorate reconfirmed its original decisions.
 The Company filed a law suit against the Tax Directorate's decisions.
 The decisions of the Tax Directorate were contested by the protests of Prosecutor.
 Based on the prosecutor's arguments the Ministry of Finance of the Slovak Republic amended the Tax Directorate's decisions so that the assessed additional tax liability was reduced to EUR 1 304 thousand.
 The resolutions made by the Ministry of Finance became legally effective in January 2011.
-In accordance with International Financial Reporting Standards NAFTA will record income related to the Ministry of Finance decision after the receipt of funds on bank accounts of the Company.

 In 2007, the Company had a repeated tax audit for 1999.
 In December 2007, the tax audit report was delivered to the Company containing the assessment of additional tax liability.
 Both the additional tax liability of EUR 1 064 thousand and estimated tax penalty of EUR 136 thousand were recorded in the financial statements as of 31 December 2007.
 The Company has appealed against the tax audit report and assessment note issued.
 The Tax Directorate confirmed the tax protocol and tax assessment.
 The Company filed a law suit against the Tax Directorate's decision and paid the assessed additional tax to the Tax Authority in 2010.
+Ministry of Finance accepted the protest of the prosecutor, cancelled the decision of the Tax Directorate and returned the case back to the Tax Directorate for a new proceeding in which Tax Directorate accepted the company's appeal and changed the additional tax protocol and tax assessment.
+During 2011 the Company assigned its claims related to these tax audits to a third party.
+The relating receivables towards third party were settled and IFRS criterias to record these revenues (refer also to Note 17.1) within realised gains are met.

 Tax declarations remain open and subject to inspection for at least a five-year period.
 The fact that a year has been reviewed does not close that year, or any tax declaration applicable to that year, from further review during the next five-year period.
-Consequently, the Company's tax declarations for the years 2005 through 2010 are open and subject to review.
+Consequently, the Company's tax declarations for the years 2006 through 2011 are open and subject to review.